 Arthur Atchabahian, Ine Leunen, Catherine Vandepitte, and Ana M. Lopez

-• Transducer position: transverse, close to the femoral crease and lateral to the femoral artery (Figure 1)
+- Transducer position: Transverse, close to the femoral crease and lateral to the femoral artery (Figure 1)

 - Goal: A medial-lateral spread of local anesthetic underneath the fascia iliaca

 The hyperechoic femoral nerve should be seen wedged between the iliopsoas muscle and the fascia iliaca, lateral to the femoral artery.
 The fascia lata (superficial in the subcutaneous layer) is more superficial and may have more than one layer.

 Moving the transducer laterally several centimeters brings into view the sartorius muscle covered by its own fascia as well as the fascia iliaca.
-Further lateral movement of the transducer reveals the anterior superior iliac spine (see Figure 33B–2).
-Additional anatomical detail can be seen in the cross-sectional anatomy presented in Chapter 33A.
+Further lateral movement of the transducer reveals the anterior superior iliac spine (see Figure 2).
+Additional anatomical detail can be seen in the cross-sectional anatomy.
 Since the anatomy is essentially identical to that described for the femoral nerve block, it is not repeated here.

 DISTRIBUTION OF ANESTHESIA

-The equipment needed for a fascia iliaca block includes the following:
+The equipment needed for a fascia iliaca nerve block includes the following:

 LANDMARKS AND PATIENT POSITIONING

-This block is typically performed with the patient in the supine position, with the bed or table flattened to maximize access to the inguinal area (Figure 33B–1).
+This nerve block is typically performed with the patient in the supine position, with the bed or table flattened to maximize access to the inguinal area (Figure 1).
 Although palpation of a femoral pulse is a useful landmark, it is not required because the artery is quickly visualized by placement of the transducer transversely on the inguinal crease, followed by slow movement laterally or medially.
-Tilting the probe while pressing helps to identify the hyperchoic fascia iliaca superficial to the hypoechoic iliopsoas muscle.
-Medially, the Femoral nerve is visualized deep to the fascia and lateral to the artery (Figure 33B-4).
-Laterally, the sartorious muscle is identified by its typical triangular shape when compressed by the transducer.
+Tilting the probe while pressing helps to identify the hyperechoic fascia iliaca superficial to the hypoechoic iliopsoas muscle.
+Medially, the femoral nerve is visualized deep to the fascia and lateral to the artery (Figure 4).
+Laterally, the sartorius muscle is identified by its typical triangular shape when compressed by the transducer.